 Frederick A. Helson

-Fred retired from practice in 2004 and currently serves the firm as a resource person and mentor.
+Fred retired from practice in 2004 and until his death in August 2018 served the firm as a resource person and mentor.

 Fred was the son of a father who was an electrician, a farmer, a teacher and a tug boat captain.